futuregrid/manual/doc/source/account.rst

 ============

 Portal Account:
-  A portal account is necessary to comunicate information about yourself to the FutureGrid team s they can verify that you exist and you are a community member with need to use FutureGrid.
+  A portal account is necessary to communicate information about yourself to the FutureGrid team s they can verify that you exist and you are a community member with need to use FutureGrid.
 Once you have a portal account approved you can apply for a project.